 The standard RIO controller has 16 digital inputs, 16 digital outputs, 8 analog inputs and 8 analog outputs.
 The interrogation command, TZ, allows the user to get a quick view of the I/O configuration and bit status.

 Specifications

 Access to I/O points is made through the 44pin and 26pin High Density D-Sub connectors on the top of the unit.
-Pinouts for the Connectors for RIO-47xxx are listed in the Appendix.
+Pin outs and I/O specifications are listed below.